ulampinoy/ulampinoy-atbp/videos/chicken-mushrooms-blue-cheese-sauce.md

 ---
 layout: "layouts/video.njk"
-title: Chicken Mushroom in Blue Cheese Sauce
+title: Chicken Mushrooms in Blue Cheese Sauce
 date: 2020-12-21
-description: Upscale the usual pan-fried chicken fillets by making some blue cheese sauce.
+description: Upscale the usual pan-fried chicken fillets by making some blue cheese sauce with mushrooms.
 coverImage: /static/images/chicken-mushroom-blue-cheesee.jpg
 sideNote: The bacterium Brevibacterium linens is responsible for the smell of many blue cheeses, as well as foot odour and other human body odors. [via Wikipedia]
 sideImage: /static/images/blue-cheese-wedge.jpg